xoofx/xoofx.github.io/resume.md

 - April 1999 - September 2002 (3.5 years)
 - Team Size: 5-8

 Started as a prototype in a project where the code was mostly a large C/C++ application handling the Profit&Loss, Risk Analysis for the Equity derivatives.
 The goal of the project was to provide a distributed data system on top of an existing central database, to allow local and faster data access to different applications.
 The service had to run 24h/365 and was deployed around the world (Paris, NY, London, Tokyo).
-I have recieved feedback that this system was still in production in 2015.
+I have received feedback that this system was still in production in 2015.

 - Early prototype of a Java server using Corba as a middleware
 - Design and development of a system to synchronize the output of the replication of a Sybase database, plugged into an EventBroker to notify asynchronously the Java data server to update their cache.
 - In order to notify the servers with updates, we have evaluated different low level network methods (UDP multicasting) and have opted for Tibco RendezVous as your network messaging system.
 - Development of an ActiveX plugin automatically generated from Java code in order to provide a end-user control accessible from Excel.
 The generator was also able to generate a full HTML/CHM documentation from Java source files.
-This tehnology was much more efficient than the existing solutions provided by Sun at this time.
+This technology was much more efficient than the existing solutions provided by Sun at this time.
 - Provide assistance to other applications to use this service.
 - Management of the project and technical follow-up with the team.